FabienFerrero/SUniCA/Examples/atcommand_LoRaP2P.md

 XX : RF frequency in Hz (ie 865000000)

-3. Test different LoRa Bandwidth, type :
+3. Test different LoRa Bandwidth

  In order to evaluate the effect of Bandwitdth on the LoRa modulation, this command will sequentially transmit 5 lora packets with bandwidth 31.25KHz, 62.5KHz, 125KHz, 250KHz and 500KHz.
  The 5 packets have the same Spreading Factor (SF10) and payload (helloWorld)).